StaviRare/Root3D/README.md

 # Root3D

-Root3D is a 3D engine project focused on platform independence.
-Many parts of the engine are still in development.
+Root3D is a 3D engine project focused on platform independence and is still actively in development.
+Bugs and incomplete features are expected.

 > **Note:** The engine is currently developed on x64 Windows, so all instructions and setups have been tested on that platform.
 The folder structure might change as the project evolves.

-Currently, the engine can be built for Android and Windows.
-Future plans include support for more platforms.
+Development currently focuses on a small number of platforms to keep development easy, while extending the engine to support additional platforms is straightforward.

 ## Features
 - **Platforms:** Android, Windows